4SAnalyticsnModelling/AFFIRM.jl/README.md

 ## Understanding AFFIRM.jl outputs
 The output variables are written in the default ```output/AFFIRM-batch-outputs.csv``` file.
 The output variables in that file are listed below; visit [AFFIRM-R](https://mezbahu.shinyapps.io/AFFIRM_R_version_yield_response_nitrogen/) to understand these variables better.
 ```
+- Scenario ID => Unique ID for each scenario (row) in the input files
 - Township
 - Range
 - Meridian